cyber security incident emergency response

 INVESTIGATE AND CONTAIN THE BREACH

-The first step is always to gain an understanding of the current situation.
+The first step of a cyber security response is always to gain an understanding of the current situation.
 This will include getting a timeline of key events, identifying the data that has been collected, steps taken upon discovery etc.

 Recognising there has been an attack and identifying the cause is vital to containing the damage and nullifying the threat.
 Attacks are becoming ever more sophisticated and it’s now common practice for one attack to act as a smokescreen for another.
 Not all attacks are announced and come with ransom notes.
 Attackers tend to try and stay hidden once they get in to explore then exploit whatever vulnerabilities they can find.
 Even if your team has recognised a specific type of attack, it is essential to investigate if the vulnerabilities that allowed them access are still there.
 Using backups to restore systems to a state prior to an attack may still leave an open door for the attackers.